HolyBlackCat/cpp-tutorials/tooling/articles/installing_toolchain_msys2.md

 1. **Download the installer** from https://www.msys2.org/ and run it.

+   There are two installers on that website, `msys2-x86_64-...` and `msys2-arm64-...`.
+You want the first one (unless your computer has an ARM processor, but those are rare, and you'd know if you had one).

    (⚠ If you choose to install into a non-default location, make sure the path **doesn't contain any spaces or non-latin characters**.
 This tutorial assumes you installed to the default location `C:\msys64`.
 I recommend not changing the location for simplicity.)

    Uncheck `Run MSYS2 now.` at the end of installation, or close the window that it opens.